 By now, your baby should be sleeping between 60 and 80% of the time, but if they aren't, when they are born they are more likely to sleep badly, too.
 Research suggests that it’s women’s hormones that influence personality traits in their babies.
 Their recommendation?
 That you take some time out before the birth so you can reduce your stress.
 Talking to your growing bump in a very soothing, calm manner can help too.

-Your baby is getting ready for the birth by shedding most of the downy hair that once covered their body, as well as the waxy substance that covered and protected their skin during their time in the womb, known as the vernix caseosa.
+Your baby is getting ready for birth by shedding most of the downy hair that once covered their body, as well as the waxy substance that covered and protected their skin during their time in the womb, known as the vernix caseosa.
 Both of these substances will be swallowed by your baby, along with other secretions, which will result in a blackish mixture called meconium that will form the contents of her first bowel movements.

 At the end of this week, your baby is considered early-term, with full-term considered to be between 39 and 40 weeks.
-Post-term used to describe babies who are born after 42 weeks.
+Post-term is used to describe babies who are born after 42 weeks.
 Your baby is probably already facing head down, but if they are not, your doctor or midwife may apply pressure to your abdomen to get your baby to move into a head-down position.

 While so many of your baby’s systems have developed well, one which still needs a bit of work is the digestive system.
 Your baby’s reliance on the umbilical cord for nutrition means that it will still take a year or two for this system to catch up.